Distance

 Directions

-Hiking Out to Trail Canyon Falls
+Hiking Trail Canyon Falls

 The trail begins at a tiny dirt parking lot, with a dirt road quickly ascending into the hill and across the first crossing of the beautiful Golden Creek.